 It’s no secret that coffee makes the world a better place — and the people in it too.
 One of the easiest ways to make multiple servings of high-quality coffee is with a drip coffee maker.
 With an automatic drip machine, simply fill the water chamber with room-temperature water and add ground coffee to the filter basket.
 The water then heats and drips through the filter into a coffee pot, ready for you to enjoy.
-To help you get a perfectly balanced brew every morning, we’ve sought out the top drip coffee makers in 2023 based on overall quality, capacity and extra features.
+To help you get a perfectly balanced brew every morning, we’ve handpicked the premium drip coffee makers in 2023 based on overall quality, capacity and extra features.
 Our top picks offer a perfect match for every type of java lover.

 Best Overall: Krups Simply Brew Drip Coffee Maker

 Dual-function: Keurig Drip Coffee Maker

 Comparing the Top Drip Coffee Makers of 2023

 Krups Simply Brew Drip Coffee Maker: Best Overall